Rebecca K Reilly: Career

 Greta & Valdin was published by Victoria University Press in 2021.
 It is a novel about the family and romantic relationships of two siblings, both queer and of mixed Russian and Māori descent, and set in Auckland.
 Reviewer Hannah Tunnicliffe for Stuff said Reilly "fuses socio-political commentary with humour, making Greta & Valdin both smart and funny."
 Ash Davida Jane called it "the best novel of the year".
 Becky Manawatu praised "the tenderness Reilly achieves through her love for these characters, which translates page by page, word by word, to a love of people".
 Rachel O'Connor for Landfall noted a level of "information overload" but concluded "there is much to enjoy in Greta & Valdin, and hopefully much more to come from its author, whose youthful, funny voice delivers a fresh and entertaining tour of life and love in Auckland's CBD".
 Steve Braunias, in his list of the ten best New Zealand novels of 2021, ranked it as number one, calling it "the funniest and also the most original, enjoyable and best novel published in New Zealand in 2021".

 Greta & Valdin was shortlisted for the Jann Medlicott Acorn Prize for Fiction at the 2022 Ockham New Zealand Book Awards, and was awarded the Hubert Church prize for the best first book of fiction.
 Reilly was one of two Māori authors shortlisted for the Jann Medlicott award.
 At the time of the shortlisting announcement it was the top book on the Nielsen best-seller books chart, and The Spinoff books editor Catherine Woulfe noted that the novel "will win by miles if the judges are of a mind to nod to the national mood".
 The book won the Aotearoa Booksellers' Choice Award at the 2022 Aotearoa Book Trade Industry Awards.
 It was third on the list of New Zealand fiction bestsellers of 2022.

 In September 2022 Reilly was a judge, together with Harry Ricketts, of the Nine to Noon short story competition on Radio New Zealand.
-In early 2023 it was reported that Greta & Valdin would be published by Hutchinson Heinemann in the UK in early 2024 and that US rights to the novel had also been sold.

 Greta & Valdin was published in the UK and USA on 6 February 2024.
 A review by The New York Times described it as a "generous, tender debut novel of family and self-acceptance" and "so brimming with life it can feel almost dizzying".
-It was also listed as one of the best upcoming new books of 2024 by British magazines Dazed and Marie Claire, with the latter noting that the book had been a "huge hit" in New Zealand and that "such success very much deserves repeating".
-In June 2024, the novel was shortlisted for the Waterstones Debut Fiction Prize.
+It received a starred review from Kirkus Reviews; the review's tagline was "Say hello to your new favorite fictional family".
+It was shortlisted for the Waterstones Debut Fiction Prize, a finalist for the Lambda Literary Award for Bisexual Literature, and listed as one of the best books of 2024 by TIME, NPR, and Harper's Bazaar.

+In March 2026, Hutchinson Heinemann announced that it would be publishing Reilly's second novel, Bon Vivant, in April 2027.